Geometric Steering Criterion for Two-qubit States: steerability quantification and model construction

 This subset of states are called Bell diagonal states since they can be written as combinations of four Bell states $\rho_{Bi}$ $(i=1,2,3,4)$.
 As the states $\rho(p)=p\rho_{Bi}+(1-p)\bm{I}/2$ are separable states (thus have LHS models) when $p\leq\frac{1}{3}$, the four Bell states have MLHS models under any measurement set according to theorem 4.
 Then, from theorem 3 we know that all $\pi_{D}$ (thus all $\pi_{\bm{T}}$) have MLHS models.\\ As three types of states in Eq.
 (11) have MLHS models under an arbitrary $\mathfrak{M}_{A}$, using theorem 3 we obtain that all two-qubit states have MLHS models under an arbitrary $\mathfrak{M}_{A}$.
-This result also supports the idea to quantify steerability of two-qubit states using quantity $\mathbb{S}_{o}$.\\ Now we give some applications of Theorem 3.
-The examples will be given using extreme g-model under continuous sets of all projective measurements.
-All measurements $A$ are assumed to be projective measurement performed by Alice in the following two cases.\\ \emph{1.Werner states}\\ Two-qubit Werner states \cite{b13} can be written as
+This result also supports the idea to quantify steerability of two-qubit states using quantity $\mathbb{S}_{o}$.